xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 In this task, you will publish the Function App from the starter project in Visual Studio to the existing Function App you provisioned in Azure.

-1. Navigate to the **TollBooth** project using the Solution Explorer of Visual Studio
+1. Navigate to the **TollBooth** project using the Solution Explorer of Visual Studio.

-2. Right-click the **TollBooth** project and select **Publish...** from the context menu
+2. Right-click the **TollBooth** project and select **Publish...** from the context menu.

     ![In Solution Explorer, TollBooth is selected, and in its right-click menu, Publish is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image39.png 'Solution Explorer ')

-3. In the Pick a Publish Target window that appears, make sure **Azure Function App** is selected, choose the **Select Existing** radio button, then select **Publish**
+3. In the Pick a Publish Target window that appears, make sure **Azure Function App** is selected, choose the **Select Existing** radio button, then select **Publish**.

     ![In the Publish window, the Azure Function App tile is selected.
 Under this, both the Select Existing radio button and the Publish button are selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image40.png 'Publish window')

->  NOTE:  If you do not see the ability to publish to an Azure Function, you may need to update your Visual Studio instance.
+>**Note**:  If you do not see the ability to publish to an Azure Function, you may need to update your Visual Studio instance.

-4. In the App Service form, select your **Subscription**, select **Resource Group** under **View**, then expand your **ServerlessArchitecture** resource group and select the Function App whose name ends with **FunctionApp**
+4. In the App Service form, select your **Subscription**, select **Resource Group** under **View**, then expand your **ServerlessArchitecture** resource group and select the Function App whose name ends with **FunctionApp**.

 5. Whatever you named the Function App when you provisioned it is fine.
-Just make sure it is the same one to which you applied the Application Settings in Task 1 of this exercise
+Just make sure it is the same one to which you applied the Application Settings in Task 1 of this exercise.

     ![In the App Service form, Resource Group displays in the View field, and in the tree-view below, the ServerlessArchitecture folder is expanded, and TollBoothFunctionApp is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image41.png 'App Service form')

-6. After you select the Function App, select **OK**
+6. After you select the Function App, select **OK**.

 7. Watch the Output window in Visual Studio as the Function App publishes.
 When it is finished, you should see a message that says, "Publish Succeeded."

-8. Using a new tab or instance of your browser navigate to the Azure Management portal, <http://portal.azure.com>
+8. Using a new tab or instance of your browser navigate to the Azure Management portal, <http://portal.azure.com>.

-9. Open the **ServerlessArchitecture** resource group, then select the Azure Function App to which you just published
+9. Open the **ServerlessArchitecture** resource group, then select the Azure Function App to which you just published.

 10. Expand the functions underneath your Function App in the menu.
-You should see both functions you just published from the Visual Studio solution listed
+You should see both functions you just published from the Visual Studio solution listed.

     ![In the TollBoothFunctionApp blade, in the pane, both TollBoothFunctionApp, and Functions (Read Only) are expanded.
 Below Functions, two functions (ExportLicensePlates and ProcessImage) are called out.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image42.png 'TollBoothFunctionApp blade')